 For fishing all but the upper headwaters, a 9-foot 5-wt fly rod with floating line is perfect for fishing dry flies and nymphs on the Frying.
 A tapered 9-foot leader, with tippet size 3X to 6X to match the flies you are throwing, is pretty standard.

 If your budget includes funds for employing a professional guide service or you’re in need of some expert tips in the fine art of casting a fly, there are ample services along these lines, though you should thoroughly research them and be sure to book early.
 If you arrive and discover the equipment you brought with you is lacking in any way, there are local fly shops available with the latest and greatest equipment for you to purchase.

 There are a number of area fly shops and on-line retailers that publish Frying Pan River fishing reports.
 A few to check out are listed below.

 In addition to your fishing gear you’re going to need a fishing license, either as a Colorado resident or as a non-resident.
 This can be purchased online either as a one-day, five-day or annual license.

-It’s also a good idea to review the Colorado Fishing brochure from Colorado Parks & Wildlife to make sure you’re current on regulations covering limits and size requirements.
+It’s also a good idea to review the Colorado Parks & Wildlife website to make sure you’re current on regulations covering limits and size requirements.
 Due to the high elevation, bring suitable clothing to keep you warm regardless of the season in which you choose to visit.